Key Takeaway

 - Injury prevention and repair.
 Tendons, ligaments, and joints take tremendous stress during training.
 Supporting their structural integrity and repair capacity reduces injury risk and addresses existing damage.

-- Growth hormone optimization.
-GH drives muscle protein synthesis, fat utilization, collagen turnover, and deep sleep.
+- Growth hormone improvement.
+GH drives muscle protein synthesis, fat use, collagen turnover, and deep sleep.
 All of these directly affect athletic performance.

 - Inflammation management.
 Acute inflammation is necessary for adaptation, but chronic inflammation impairs recovery and increases injury risk.
 The goal is to support healthy inflammatory response, not eliminate it.